 (SIDE NOTE: The dog got rescued right after, but I felt bad about cancelling so I sent a check to the shelter.
-It wasn’t a huge “baller” check, but I have learned that pet shelters are grateful for whatever people send.
-They are often overlooked when it comes to donations, and they need so much stuff!)
+It wasn’t a huge “baller” check, but pet shelters are grateful for whatever people send.
+They need so much stuff!)

 And then Gibbs came in.

 He was “the one.”
 I was right all along!
 That big head, that sweet demeanor, he didn’t even jump on us!
 It was exactly like when I saw his picture.
 He was perfect.